 But stabilization is actually named this because it is the time when patients are made to feel better, despite withdrawal symptoms.
 Health professionals help them gain medical stability.
 By the end of stabilization, physical dependence on drugs or alcohol no longer exists.

 Preparation is the final step of detox.
 This is when patients make decisions and get ready for their next phase of treatment, rehab.
 Rehab may be inpatient, residential, outpatient, or intensive outpatient, depending on patient need.
 It is in rehab that patients learn how to live without abusing substances.

-Serenity House Detox for Medically Supervised Drug Detox
+Serenity House Detox & Recovery for Medically Supervised Drug Detox

-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida is a medically supervised alcohol and drug detox program.
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida is a medically supervised alcohol and drug detox program.
 It is here that patients are able to restart their lives for a better future, one without the stranglehold of addiction.

-If you or someone you love are ready to end addiction to drugs or alcohol, Serenity House Detox is an affordable detox, ready to help.
-Call Serenity House Detox now at 866-294-5306.
+If you or someone you love are ready to end addiction to drugs or alcohol, Serenity House Detox & Recovery is an affordable detox, ready to help.
+Call Serenity House Detox & Recovery now at 866-294-5306.
 Speak to one of our addiction specialists about detox and recovery.
 Take that step now by making this important call.